-Moreover, we now live in an era of climate responsibility and by extension this requires climate action; climate change is a certainty, as is human responsibility for it.
+We live in an era of climate responsibility.
+Climate change is a certainty, as is human responsibility for it.

 Energy Performance in Whistler

-The RMOW has been committed to measuring the community’s energy and GHG emission footprint since 2000.
-The current community data set has more than 10 years of performance insights, trends and detailed estimates.
+The RMOW has committed to measuring the community’s energy and GHG emission footprint since 2000.
+The current community data set has more than 15 years of performance insights, trends and detailed estimates.

 Energy Saving Tips